-The giant Great Pyrenees can be a fantastic, gentle companion for families with children, elderly family members, or anyone with special needs.
+The giant Great Pyrenees (Pyrenean dog) can be a fantastic, gentle companion for families with children, elderly family members, or anyone with special needs.

 These dogs are trustworthy, intelligent, independent, and affectionate with a strong guarding nature, making them perfect for families with kids who live in suburban or rural areas.

 However, how much does it cost to purchase a purebred Great Pyrenees?
-What are the costs involved in taking care of your Great Pyrenees?
+What are the expenses involved in taking care of this breed?

-Discover how much it costs to own a Great Pyrenees with this article, covering everything from puppy prices to pet supplies, food, and grooming.
+Discover how much you will spend to raise a Pyrenean dog with this article, covering everything from puppy prices to pet supplies, food, and grooming.

 How Much Does a Great Pyrenees Cost?

-Prices of purebred Great Pyrenees puppies with complete registration are ever-changing.
+Prices of purebred puppies with complete registration are ever-changing.
 Purchasing a Great Pyrenees from a reputable breeder can cost between $800 and $2,500.

-What is the average price of a Great Pyrenees puppy?
+What is the average price of a Pyrenean puppy?

 How much is a full-grown Great Pyrenees?

-Depending on the dog’s age, registration papers, and health testing history, buyers may be able to find a Great Pyrenees at a local rescue shelter for roughly $500.
+Depending on the dog’s age, registration papers, and health testing history, buyers may be able to find a Great Pyrenees at a local rescue shelter for roughly $350 to $500.

 Although, you will most likely have to settle for either a mixed breed or an older dog with little to no training.
 It is rare to find a purebred pup from such places.